nccgroup/CollaboratorPlusPlus/README.md

 1. Add the extension to Burp
     - Note: This is the same JAR as the server.
 2. Specify the address and the port the Collaborator Server is listening on within the extension config.
-3. Optional: If you are connecting to a Collaborator Auth server, specify the shared secret and enable authentication in Collaborator++.
+3. Optional: If you are using to a Collaborator Auth server, specify the shared secret and enable authentication in the extension config.
 4. Start the local server, this will also configure the collaborator settings within Burp for you.
 5. Optional: Run Burp's Collaborator health check to make sure everything is working.